Agustín Fernández (composer): Career

 While his first electroacoustic work, the opera Teoponte, had mixed reviews on its London première (1988), the also electroacoustic Wounded Angel (1989) was generally well received internationally and was released twice on commercial recordings.
-His second opera, The Wheel (1993) was generally considered a success on its London première by Royal Opera House's now extinct Covent Garden.
-Also well received were two subsequent works for baritone, choir and orchestra: Approaching Melmoth (2000) and Notes from Underground (2016).
-On the New York première of his String Quartet No. 2 Sin tiempo (a Koussevitzky commission), one reviewer commented “…this city needs a Fernández festival”.
+His second opera, The Wheel (1993), was generally considered a success on its London première by Royal Opera House's now extinct Garden Venture.
+Also well received were two subsequent works for baritone, choir and orchestra: Approaching Melmoth, premièred in 2000 with Thomas Allen as the soloist, and Notes from Underground (2016).
+Upon the New York première of his String Quartet No. 2 Sin tiempo (a Koussevitzky commission), one reviewer commented “…this city needs a Fernández festival”.

-Fernández has been a regular visitor to Romania for speaking engagements and performances of his work at the Sigismund Toduță International Festival in Cluj-Napoca and at the SIMN Festival in Bucharest.
-In 2018 the Music Academy Gheorghe Dima (Cluj-Napoca) awarded him an honorary doctorate.
+Fernández has been a regular visitor to Romania for speaking engagements and performances of his work, especially at the Sigismund Toduță International Festival in Cluj-Napoca and also at the SIMN Festival in Bucharest.
+In 2018 the Music Academy Gheorghe Dima of Cluj-Napoca awarded him an honorary doctorate.

 In his native country he has been awarded prizes such as Golden Charango (1971), Honour to Merit (1975), National Composition Prize Sesquicentennial of the Republic (1975) and Meritorious Citizenship of Cochabamba (2016).

+As was reported by the British tabloid press, in March 2020 Fernández was found guilty of sexual offences, for which Newcastle Crown Court gave him a lengthy custodial sentence.
+He was absent from the trial.
 Fernández has vehemently denied the accusations made against him and considers himself the target of a miscarriage of justice.
-He has also refuted reports in the British tabloid press of his having fled after being sentenced, stressing that he was absent from the country at the time of his trial.
+He has also refuted tabloid reports of his having fled after being sentenced, stressing that he was absent from the country at the time of his trial.
+The issue remains unresolved.